phalcon-orphanage/docs/en/reference/models.rst

 Creating your own behaviors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ORM provides an API to create your own behaviors.
 A behavior must be a class implementing the :doc:`Phalcon\\Mvc\\Model\\BehaviorInterface <../api/Phalcon_Mvc_Model_BehaviorInterface>`
-Also the class Phalon\\Mvc\\Model\\Behavior provides most of the methods needed to ease the implementation of behaviors.
+Also, Phalon\\Mvc\\Model\\Behavior provides most of the methods needed to ease the implementation of behaviors.

-The following behavior is an example, it implements the Blamable behavior which helps to use identify what user perform an operation over the model:
+The following behavior is an example, it implements the Blamable behavior which helps identify the user that is performed operations over a model:

 .. code-block:: php